How does General Motors (NYSE:GM) fund its balance sheet?

-In this article, we will look at GM’s capital structure to find out how the company funded its balance sheets, whether by debt or by equity or both.
+In this article, we will look at GM’s capital structure to find out how the company funded its balance sheets, whether entirely by debt or equity or equally both.

 Let’s get started!

 Types of Debts